 I guess the other 21 fell into some sort of produce purgatory, neither “good” nor “bad”.

-I made you a checklist to detox your diet!
+I made you something awesome to help you detox your diet!

 The Clean Fifteen, not so clean

 The truth is I’m tired of seeing another regurgitated article about the Clean Fifteen list advising readers that they don’t need to buy organic.